Henry's (electronics retailer): 2003–2023

 In 2003, the company expanded once again into new markets, opening stores in Ottawa and London, and opened its first store outside the province of Ontario in Winnipeg in 2008.

 In 2015, Gillian Stein, daughter of Andrew Stein, became CEO of Henrys.

 In 2018–2019 Henry's opened four retail locations in British Columbia and acquired the Quebec retailer Lozeau, establishing the company as a coast-to-coast national retailer.
 In May 2020, three of the British Columbia locations closed due to underperformance.

 On May 1, 2020, Henry's owners Cranbrook Glen Enterprises announced that it would be seeking protection from creditors as it filed a Notice of Intention to Make a Proposal under the Bankruptcy and Insolvency Act.
 Henry's announced that it would be closing 7 stores as a result.

 In July 2020, Henry's announced that their strategic restructuring to improve efficiencies across the business and ensure future profitability in a post-pandemic world had been successfully completed.
 The Stein family, who has owned Henry's for four generations, continue to maintain ownership as Henry's Enterprises Inc. The acquisition and change from Cranbrook Glen Enterprises Ltd. to Henry's Enterprises Inc. saw all executive management and the CEO remain in place and they continue to operate and manage the Henry's retail brand & associated businesses.

 In June 2023, Henry's announced that they were acquired by Lynx Equity Limited, a Toronto-based equity firm.

-2023–Present

-Henry's continues to be Canadian owned and operated as part of Lynx Equity Limited group of companies.
-Much of the executive staff has remained after the acquisition, supported by an expanded support team Lynx Equity provided.
-Together they are guiding the business as it continues to refine its operations to focus on the needs of today's creators.
-New product lines, new ways of engaging the community, more gear brand events and more hands-on workshops in stores all demonstrate Henry's desire to support the Creator Community as it evolves to provide what is needed to ensure all have their voice across traditional and new platforms.
+Much of the executive staff has remained after the acquisition.